mzakharo/birdnetapp/README.md

 BirdNET App for raspberry Pi that saves bird sightings to Influx, alerts over Telegram

 ## Assumptions
- - User has access to a InfluxDB instance
+ - User has access to an InfluxDB instance
  - User has telegram bot token and chat id

 ## Installation